What Is Programmatic Advertising? A Guide for B2B Marketers

 • Topic Surges: Spikes in interest around specific capabilities or use cases

 When layered onto programmatic targeting, intent data informs both who to target and when to increase bid pressure.
 If an account is showing intent signals around your category, that's when you want your ads in front of them.
+Smartsheet reported an 84% increase in MQLs and a 26% increase in opportunity rates after deploying ZoomInfo's audience targeting capabilities.

-Challenges of Programmatic Advertising
+Challenges of programmatic advertising

 Programmatic isn't perfect.
 Here's what can go wrong and how to address it: